 Abusive Camping Practices

-Another way in which homeless encampments cause harm to the environment is through what are known as abusive camping practices.
+Another way in which homeless encampments cause harm to the environment is through what is known as abusive camping practices.
 Those associated with a homeless encampment rarely follow the basic protocols associated with proper camping practices designed to limit the impact on the environment.
 In reality, homeless people are not intent on harming the environment by not following acceptable camping practices.
 They just typically do not know what those practices are.

 Damaged Wilderness Areas and Parks